DMP - Design and Media Production

 DMP 2323 Design Studio I (2-2-3)

-This course introduces students to the professional practices for the graphic design industry covering main stages from client briefs and conceptual development to digital production and final delivery.
-A design framework is also provided for students to generate ideas and develop visual concepts for the production of effective graphic design solutions.
-Additionally, this course includes the Adobe Certified Professional (ACP) Visual Communication using Adobe Photoshop certification.
+This course introduces essential professional practices for the graphic design industry, covering stages from client briefs and conceptual development to digital production and final delivery.
+Applies a design framework to generate ideas and develop visual concepts for effective graphic design solutions.
+Students work with industry-standard tools, including Adobe Photoshop, and prepare for the Adobe Certified Professional (ACP) Visual Communication certification.
+Students create design solutions and critique their own work and the work of others.

 DMP 2403 Motion Media Design Techniques I (2-2-3)